 Finally, in an art appreciation club, you will study specific artists, artistic styles, or artistic mediums.
 You will organize field trips to visit museums, plan trips to concerts or performances, or watch films.
-Choose a specific enough focus that your group has purpose without becoming so specialized that you run out of material.
+Choose a specific enough focus that gives your group purpose without becoming so specialized that you run out of material.

-Topical / Shared Interest Groups
+Topical/Shared Interest Groups

 Like activity clubs, these clubs generally share a common interest and are formed in order to explore that interest with others.
-These groups might be dedicated to a shared appreciation for something (e.g. a French culture club), focused on a specific local issue (e.g. Students Against Drunk Driving), or dedicated to a specific social or political issue (e.g. Conservation Club).
+These groups might be dedicated to a shared appreciation for something (e.g., a French culture club), focused on a specific local issue (e.g., Students Against Drunk Driving), or dedicated to a specific social or political issue (e.g., Conservation Club).

 If your club is going to be political in nature, be sure to get your school’s approval first.
 While most schools won’t mind students who are engaged respectfully in political issues, the school will want to be clear that your beliefs as a group do not necessarily reflect the school’s beliefs as an institution.